howisjames/howisjt-com/content/posts/travel-chicago.md

 Monday greeted us again with clear skies and cool temperatures which was good because we had five attractions on our list today.

-### Millenium Park
+### Millennium Park

-We grabbed breakfast on the run from the world's largest (3-story) Starbucks and caught a bus south to Millenium Park where we did the obligatory photos of Cloud Gate "the bean" sculpture, Buckingham Fountain and many other attractions within the park as we walked south towards the aquarium.
+We grabbed breakfast on the run from the world's largest (3-story) Starbucks and caught a bus south to Millennium Park where we did the obligatory photos of Cloud Gate "the bean" sculpture, Buckingham Fountain and many other attractions within the park as we walked south towards the aquarium.

 ### Shed Aquarium in Grant Park

 We were all quite impressed by the Shed Aquarium.
 We've visited Seaworld in Orlando and the Florida Aquarium in Tampa, the Aquarium of the Americas in New Orleans, and as a kid I toured Marineland in St. Augustine Florida.
 Chicago's Shed aquarium's location on the lakefront is spectacular.
-The view through the window wall behind the baluga whale show auditorium is just spectacular.
+The view through the window wall behind the beluga whale show auditorium is just spectacular.
 The exhibits seem to go on forever, ranging from cold salt water to Amazon fresh.
 From jellyfish to tetras, sharks and rays to penguins - YES! penguins! - we had an amazing visit.

-Afterwards, we grabbed a terrific lunch from a tex-mex food truck outside the aquarium, and afterwards caught a bus north to the Art Institute.
+Next, we grabbed a terrific lunch from a tex-mex food truck outside the aquarium, and afterward that caught a bus north to the Art Institute.

 ### Art Institute